 Texas Camps in Flood Zones: What to Do Now

-If you operate a camp in or near a floodplain, this law changes everything.
+If you operate a camp in or near a floodplain, the Heaven’s 27 law changes everything.
 Here’s your immediate checklist:

 - Identify if your cabins or activity areas are in a designated floodplain.